 - Expectations for the project

-It would be great if you were open and honest regarding the workload you anticipate your contractors to handle when it comes to expectations.
+It would be great if you were open and honest regarding the workload you anticipate your contractors to handle regarding expectations.
 Perhaps if that's not the case, several B2B marketing organizations warn freelancers that business will pick up significantly in the following months.
 Even though these remarks are quite intentional, many freelancers may believe they are being exploited.
-They might have bargained a lower fee to be upset when that does not pay off given the sheer volume.
+They might have bargained a lower fee to be upset when that does not pay off, given the sheer volume.